 If you are still seeking compensation or rectification of this work, lodge an application with the NSW Civil and Administrative Tribunal.
 Outside the statutory warranty period, the Tribunal may not be able to deal with your application.

 For more information on defects see our Frequently asked questions - home building law changes web page.

 When you contact Fair Trading for dispute resolution assistance, you will generally be asked to put your complaint in writing.
 However, if there are health or safety risks, an oral complaint is acceptable.

-Caretakers and others who control access to areas of the common property will be obligated to cooperate with officers from Fair Trading and provide assistance to enable the inspection to be carried out, for example by providing access to locked areas of the common property.
+Caretakers and others who control access to areas of the common property will be obligated to cooperate with officers from Fair Trading and provide assistance to enable the inspection to be carried out (eg. by providing access to locked areas of the common property).